 4. Improper development of the brain and central nervous system.

-5. Violations in the work of the internal organs of the newborn.
+5. Disturbances in the functioning of the internal organs of the newborn.

-FAS is dangerous because its effects are not treatable.
+FAS is dangerous because its consequences cannot be treated.
 You can make life easier for a child, but he will forever remain disabled.

 When is drinking alcohol most dangerous?

 Even a sip of alcohol can harm the fetus.
-Do not risk the health of the unborn child!
+Don't risk the health of your unborn child!

 The fetus is always in a state of critical alcohol exposure.
-The total blood delivers the components of alcohol in a matter of seconds to the body of the crumbs.
-However, there are critical phases in which drinking is most detrimental to the fetus and its further development.
-It is connected, first of all, with genetics.
+The general blood delivers the components of alcohol to the baby’s body in a matter of seconds.
+However, there are critical phases during which drinking is most detrimental to the fetus and its further development.
+This is primarily due to genetics.

-In the first months of pregnancy, a whole organism is formed from a single cell.
+In the first months of pregnancy, a whole organism is formed from one single cell.
 The process occurs under the natural control of DNA molecules.
-If the structure of genetic data is broken, deviations occur during the "construction", which continue to develop in the future, and accompany a person all his life.
+If the structure of genetic data is disrupted, deviations occur during “construction”, which continue to develop in the future and accompany the person throughout his life.

-Based on this, it is most dangerous to take alcohol at the moments of laying the basic functions of the body and dividing cells into organs:
+Based on this, it is most dangerous to take alcohol at the moments when the basic functions of the body are developing and cells are dividing into organs:

 • The first 2 weeks of pregnancy are relatively safe.
-During this period, the fertilized egg moves through the tube from the ovary to the uterus and is practically not connected with the mother's body.
-The influence of alcohol is indirect - spasms or vasodilation in the mother, as well as residual products in the woman's body;
+During this period, the fertilized egg moves through the tube from the ovary to the uterus and is practically not connected with the maternal body.
+The influence of alcohol is indirect - spasms or dilation of blood vessels in the mother, as well as residual products in the woman’s body;

-• From the end of the second week, the egg begins to actively penetrate into the uterus and create a connection with the mother - the umbilical cord, through which the metabolic processes of the fetus will pass.
-From this moment, everything that enters the female body is transmitted to the child;
+• From the end of the second week, the egg begins to actively penetrate the uterus and create a connection with the mother - the umbilical cord, through which the fetal metabolic processes will pass.
+From this moment on, everything that enters the female body is transmitted to the child;

-• The 4th week of pregnancy is the phase of organogenesis.
-This is the process of dividing the egg into parts, from which the organs of the child will be formed.
-One of the critical moments in which it is very important to keep the mother's body healthy.
-Alcohol is strictly prohibited, as it can lead to pathologies of internal organs, up to the absence of some of them;
+• The 4th week of pregnancy is the organogenesis phase.
+This is the process of dividing the egg into parts from which the child's organs will be formed.
+One of the critical moments at which it is very important to keep the mother’s body healthy.
+Alcohol is strictly prohibited, since it can lead to pathologies of internal organs, even to the absence of some of them;

 • From 7 to 12 weeks, brain development occurs.
-Taking alcohol at this stage is fraught with psychological deviations and mental retardation;
+Drinking alcohol at this stage is fraught with psychological disorders and mental retardation;

 • It has been proven that if a woman drank alcohol during the first 16 weeks, the probability of miscarriage is 70%.

-The entire first trimester of pregnancy, the body of the future person is being formed, and any failures and disturbances in the work of the female body can harm this process.
+During the entire first trimester of pregnancy, the body of the future person is being formed, and any malfunctions and disturbances in the functioning of the female body can harm this process.

 Any alcohol is strictly prohibited.
-"Exception" can be called kvass.
-It cannot be called absolutely non-alcoholic, since the effect of fermentation contributes, but no decay products that have a negative effect on the fetus have been found.
+Kvass can be called an “exception”.
+It cannot be called completely non-alcoholic, since the fermentation effect makes its contribution, but no breakdown products that have a negative effect on the fetus were found.

-It is advisable to use home-made kvass - it has the least components and artificial additives unknown to science.
+It is advisable to use home-made kvass - it contains the least amount of ingredients and artificial additives unknown to science.

-There is such a moment as "I WANT!" in pregnant women.
-Often, being in a position, a woman has an urgent need to eat or drink something.
-The desire is so strong that not fulfilling it leads to stress, insomnia, lack of appetite, and in some cases, nervous breakdowns.
-There were situations when a woman, never in her life, who did not drink strong alcoholic beverages, "WANTED" vodka or cognac.
-Science has not yet found an answer to the question of what kind of irrepressible thirst is, and how to deal with it.
-Statistics have proven that this need must be met.
-If a pregnant woman is faced with the dilemma of this “I WANT” and the strictest ban on alcohol, it is best to consult a gynecologist.
+There is such a moment as “I WANT!” in pregnant women.
+Often, while pregnant, a woman has an urgent need to eat or drink something.
+The desire is so strong that failure to fulfill it leads to stress, insomnia, lack of appetite, and in some cases, nervous breakdowns.
+There were situations when a woman, who had never drunk strong alcoholic beverages in her life, “WANTED” vodka or cognac.
+Science has not yet found an answer to the question of what this insatiable thirst is and how to deal with it.
+Statistics have proven that this need must be satisfied.
+If a pregnant woman is faced with the dilemma of this “I WANT” and the strict ban on alcohol, it is best to consult a gynecologist.

 How to give up alcohol while pregnant